Derek Carr Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Season Stats

-- The Raiders have called a pass in 61.3% of their plays from scrimmage this year while staying on the ground 38.7% of the time.
+- The Raiders have thrown the football in 61.3% of their plays from scrimmage this year while staying on the ground 38.7% of the time.
 This offensive attack ranks 17th in the NFL in points scored.

-- Carr has thrown 66 passes in the red zone this season, 52.8% of his team's red zone plays.
+- Carr accounts for 52.8% of his team's red zone plays, with 66 of his 559 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Carr's matchup with the Colts.